August in Paris

 If you travel to Paris in summer, a splash at the end of the day is always a good idea!
 In addition to some wonderful hotels in Paris with a pool, the city boasts unique Art-Déco swimming pools, which are also listed as historical monuments.
 These pools, overlooked by rows of open walkways with old-fashioned cabins for private hire, are the perfect opportunity to relax and cool down in a beautiful atmosphere.

 I recommend Piscine Pontoise, in Paris 5.
-This swimming pool is very central plus it opens until 11.45 p.m from.
-Monday to Friday.
+This swimming pool is very central, plus it opens until 11:45 p.m.
+(Monday to Friday).

-The Josephine Baker swimming pool is also special but usually crowded.
-The pool is floating on the Seine River, moored in Paris 13 close to Bibliothèque Francois Mitterrand.
-This one-of-a-kind swimming experience is even more special in summer when the glass roof opens up to reveal a huge sun deck providing a fabulous view of the Seine.
+The Josephine Baker swimming pool is also special, but usually crowded.
+The pool is floating on the Seine River, moored in Paris 13, close to Bibliothèque François Mitterrand.
+This one-of-a-kind swimming experience is even more special in summer, when the glass roof opens up to reveal a huge sun deck providing a fabulous view of the Seine River.

 CHECK OUT THE TEMPORARY EXHIBITIONS IN AUGUST IN PARIS 2025